formester/formester-site/content/blog/why-your-small-business-needs-web-forms-to-expand-in-2023.md

 ---
-title: Why Your Small Business Needs Web Forms to Expand in 2023
+title: How to Expand Your Small Business using Web Forms in 2023
 description: The contemporary era of digitization and AI has opened doors to limitless possibilities for growth and expansion in unconventional ways.
   Regardless of the where you're located, what your business is about or how big